Khel Now logo

 He holds a 49% stake in London Spirit, one of the franchises in The Hundred, through a consortium led by cybersecurity executive Nikesh Arora.
 Gajwani is also among the founding investors behind Major League Cricket in the United States.

 US-based entrepreneur Kal Somani is another figure closely watching the Rajasthan Royals process.
 Based in Scottsdale, Arizona, Somani has spent over two decades building businesses across technology, education and sport.
-Lalit Modi is the chief advisor of the bid by the Consortium led by Somani.
+Lalit Modi is likely advising the Consortium led by Somani.**

 He also entered IPL in 2021 by acquiring a minority stake in the Rajasthan Royals.

-According to Khel Now sources familiar with the bidding process, Somani has teamed up with former IPL chairman Lalit Modi to explore a potential bid for Rajasthan Royals.
+According to sources familiar with the bidding process, Somani has sought advice from IPL chairman Lalit Modi to explore a potential bid for Rajasthan Royals.

 Lalit Modi and the IPL story